As an experienced gardener, you must be familiar with the concept of growing plants indoors in an artificially sustained environment.

-Plants require all the seven colors present in white light; only during certain stages is it recommended to adjust the light’s hue or shade so that specific spectrums like the red or blue will be intensified or more dominant.
-Think of the red color to be more like sunset or sunrise and the blue color as crystal clear sky.
+Plants require all the seven colours present in white light; only during certain stages is it recommended to adjust the light’s hue or shade so that specific spectrums like red or blue will be intensified or more dominant.
+Think of the red colour to be more like sunset or sunrise and the blue colour as crystal clear sky.

-These days, mid-range grow lights come with options that help the user customize the hue or color temperature.
+These days, mid-range grow lights come with options that help the user customize the hue or colour temperature.

 What is Kelvin?

 Kelvin is the unit that is used to measure the colour temperature of white light.
 It determines the visual coolness or warmth of the light.
 The unit is used as the higher the degree of Kelvin is, the cooler the light is, which means that the light is more towards blue color.
 When Kelvin’s degree is high, it means that the light is warm, indicating more red light.
 The kelvin requirement for house plants ranges from 4000 to 6000 kelvin.

 The intensity of light refers to the brightness of the light.
 The intensity of light is independent of its spectrum, wavelength, or color.
 So very bright lights mean that the light intensity is very high, whereas low light intensity indicates that the light is dull or bright.